-

 00:46

-SOP Rework: Correcting a Wrong Orientation
+SOP Rework for Correcting Wrong Chip Orientation on PCBs

 Incorrectly oriented SOP (Small Outline Package) components are a common SMT assembly error that can cause immediate circuit failure despite otherwise perfect solder joints.
 This video demonstrates the complete rework process for safely removing, cleaning, realigning, and resoldering an SOP chip with the correct Pin 1 orientation.
 It highlights essential techniques such as controlled hot-air heating, pad cleaning, flux application, precise component alignment, and careful reflow to produce reliable solder joints while minimizing the risk of pad or trace damage.
 By following these best practices, engineers and technicians can reduce rework, improve assembly quality, and maintain the reliability of multilayer, HDI, and rigid-flex PCB assemblies used in medical, automotive, industrial, and other high-performance applications.